The Critical Importance Of Nutrition In The First 1000 Days Of Life

 For a baby to be born healthy, only the mother can’t do it all alone.
 All members of her family should contribute towards the child’s first 1000 days of life.

-Let’s look at the importance of nutrition in the first 1000 days of life of a child across six phases:
+Let’s look at the importance of nutrition across six phases:

 Daily consumption of iron and calcium tablets is critical, and therefore a must for the mother and her child.
 When consumed, the tablets may cause slight nausea or some minor inconvenience, they are only temporary.